 - COD Caregiver Support Group

 This group is open to All COD employees (full and part-time) providing support and/or care for others (including spouses, partners, children and adults with special needs/chronic illness, parents or elderly relatives).
 In addition to employees supporting one another, professionals are frequently invited to educate and inform the group on various topics.
-The group meets on the 3rd Thursday of each month in the Fall and the 2nd Wednesday of each month in the Spring:
+Contact HR for meeting information.

 - The COD Employee Assistance Program (EAP)